somallg/composable-functional-javascript/README.md

 # 18. Applicative Functors for multiple arguments
 * Box of a function we want to apply that funciton to another Box of a value
 * F(x).map(f) === F(f).ap(F(x))

+# 23. Maintaining structure whilst asyncing
+* We take our Promise.all() analogy further by using traversable on a Map().
+Then we use two traversals in the same workflow.

+# 24. Principled type conversions with Natural Transformations
+* We learn what a natural transformation is and see the laws it must obey.
+We will see how a natural transformation must uphold the law of `nt(x).map(f) == nt(x.map(f))`.

+# 25. Apply Natural Transformations in everyday work
+* We see three varied examples of where natural transformations come in handy.

+# 26. Isomorphisms and round trip data transformations
+* We formally define isomorphisms, make a few, then use them to accomplish normal programming tasks